 For patients able to be more aggressive about blood sugar management, an A1c under 6.5 percent is going to have an even greater impact on preventing damage to small and large blood vessels.

 An A1c of 7 percent is an average blood sugar level of 154 mg/dL.
-(Use this easy calculator to determine what your current A1c translates to as a blood sugar level.)

 Each patient should consider with their healthcare team what is a realistically appropriate goal for them.
 Patients with hypoglycemia unawareness, for example, may find that aiming for an A1c under 6.5 percent increases their risk of low blood sugars too much, and isn’t sustainable or safe.